aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/group-pivot-fields-in-the-pivot-table/_index.md

             // Access the pivot table
             const pt = ws.pivotTables.get(0);

-            // Specify the start and end date time const dtStart = new Date(2008, 1, 1);
+            // Specify the start and end date/time const dtStart = new Date(2008, 1, 1);
             const dtEnd = new Date(2008, 9, 5);

-            // Specify the group type list, we want to group by months and quarters const groupTypeList = [PivotGroupByType.Months, PivotGroupByType.Quarters];
+            // Specify the group type list; we want to group by months and quarters const groupTypeList = [PivotGroupByType.Months, PivotGroupByType.Quarters];

-            // Apply the grouping on first pivot field const field = pt.rowFields.get(0);
+            // Apply the grouping on the first pivot field const field = pt.rowFields.get(0);
             field.groupBy(dtStart, dtEnd, groupTypeList, 1, true);

-            // Refresh and calculate pivot table
-            pt.refreshDataFlag = true;
+            // Refresh and calculate the pivot table pt.refreshDataFlag = true;
             pt.refreshData();
             pt.calculateData();